sjoshi804/Phi3-Vision-Finetune/README.md

 ```
 python -m src.serve.cli \
  --model-path /path/to/merged/weight \
- --image-file /Path/to/image
+ --image-file /Path/to/image1, /Path/to/image2, ...
 ```

-You can set some other generation configs like `repetition_penalty`, `temperature` etc.
+You can set some other generation configs like `repetition_penalty`, `temperature` etc. <br>
+You can also set video too (The max_frame is set to 10.
+You can set this by passing argument.).

 ### Gradio Infernce (WebUI)